Skip to content

 25. Security Services

 Security is a big concern in Nigeria.
+The government alone can not take full security of citizens.
+Hence, more and more people are hiring security agencies for protection.
 You can set up a security company, employ and train young individuals and provide security services to institutions and individuals.

 26. Computer-Related Business